 So…let’s figure out how this happened.

-What does it take, consistentlyto truly be at your absolute best, when it matters most?
+What does it take, to consistently SHOW UP… to overcome the urge to quit… to truly be at your absolute best, when it matters most?

 When your time to shine comes around?
 Again and again.